beni045/gesture_controlled_robot_pet/README.md

    sudo apt-get update
    sudo apt-get upgrade
-   sudo apt-get install python3-pip
+   sudo apt-get install python3-pip sudo apt install unclutter
 5. Retrieve the files to be downloaded onto the Raspberry Pi, which are located in the folder “RaspberryPi_robot_pet”, either from cloning this repository or from the GitHub repository directly.
-Move the following files onto the Raspberry Pi Desktop in a folder called“RaspberryPi_robot_pet”:
+Make sure the following files are in a folder called “RaspberryPi_robot_pet”:
     * Raspberry-Pi_robot_pet/happy.mp4
     * Raspberry-Pi_robot_pet/neu.mp4
     * Raspberry-Pi_robot_pet/white.jpeg